markomanninen/hyml/doc/minimal.rst

 Keyword specialties
 ~~~~~~~~~~~~~~~~~~~

-Also if keyword marker is followed by a string literal, keyword will be
+Also, if keyword marker is followed by a string literal, keyword will be
 empty, thus not a correctly wormed keyword value pair.

 .. code-block:: hylang